-I first got the idea to sell used books online from an article I read in Entrepreneur’s 2007 eBay Startup Guide.
+I first got the idea to sell used books online from an article I read in Entrepreneur’s 2007 eBay Startup Guide (Yes…a long time ago!).
 The person interviewed for this article explained how he quit his full-time job in just a short few months to sell books online.
 The article also explained how he went on to write a book about his experience selling used books online, so I bought it-as well as two other books so I could fully understand what it takes to make money selling books on the internet.

 The first thing I did was to look around my house at all the books I accumulated over the years and thought I could make a few extra dollars by selling them on Amazon.
 I had a lot of business books to sell.
 I already knew how to sell different items on eBay and felt comfortable in that “environment,” however I was intrigued about the opportunity to sell books on Amazon because of the apparent ease at listing them.